GuoquanPei/Origin-Tea/README.md

 **"Origin-Tea: A Lightweight Model for Tea Geographical Origin Recognition Based on Phenotypic Features"**
 *(Submitted to [Nature Communication], under review)*

 We propose **Origin-Tea**, a compact and high-performance neural network designed for classifying the geographic origin of tea leaves.
-The model is tailored to handle diverse image acquisition modalities, including both camera and scanner-based data.

 ## 🔒 Current Status